rhk7913/archlinux.github.io/index.md

 cat /mnt/etc/ftsab
 ```

-**Change root (chroot)**
+## Change root (chroot)

-Chroot changes the root directory for the current running process and their children.
-Running a program in this modified environment means that any files or commands outside of the environment cannot be accessed.
+Chroot changes the root directory for the current running process.
 In this instance of chroot, you would enter the mounted disk as root.

-The following command will change root into the new system:
+The following command will chroot into the new system:
 ```
 arch-chroot /mnt
 ```

-**Time zone**
+### Time zone

 The following command will set and change the time zone:
 ```